Table of Contents

 Can Salicylic Acid Cause Acne?

-As long as you use salicylic acid or its products in moderation (follow the instructions of your doctor), your acne will only go away.
-However, if you overuse it and experience dryness or irritation, your skin may end up breaking out even more.
+Your acne will only disappear if you use salicylic acid or its products in moderation (follow your doctor’s instructions).
+However, if you overuse it and experience Dryness or irritation, your skin may break out even more.

 Can I Use Moisturizer after Salicylic Acid Face Wash?